In short, this is something that can depend on what hospital you’re working at.

 For infection control, the hospital isn’t going to let the nurse have too many scrubs at once.

 Generally, they can only pick a few uniforms of scrubs to use as they work throughout the coming months.
-A cheap fair of scrubs may be provided to a nurse, but they can usually buy their own if they want to.
+A cheap pair of scrubs may be provided to a nurse, but they can usually buy their own if they want to.

 Being a doctor or a nurse has the purpose of taking care of whatever ailments their patients are going through.